 - Slimline's agriculture sprayers have strong brand equity and market penetration in British Columbia and in the Pacific Northwest and is aiming to capitalize on the wider industry movement toward precision agriculture. - In February 2023, Daryll Lowry was named the new president of Slimline.
-Leadership transition has progressed considerably over the last five months. - New leadership team is focused on improving service to the existing customer base in the Pacific Northwest while also pursuing expansion in other large agricultural markets in North America, such as California, Florida, Georgia, South Carolina and New York.
-This renewed focus is expected to have Slimline well positioned for the next agricultural sprayer buying season. - Other worldwide markets such as South America, New Zealand and Europe also being explored as potential international expansion opportunities, which would help mitigate the effects of seasonality on its North American sprayer business. - Opportunities for Slimline's wastewater evaporator products to provide alternative wastewater remediation solutions in the waste management, oil and gas and mining industries. - The development of a larger scale evaporator for use in larger scale tailings ponds over the last several months has led to a substantial order that is expected to be fulfilled in the second half of 2023.
+Leadership transition has progressed considerably over the last eight months. - New leadership team is focused on improving service to the existing customer base in the Pacific Northwest while also pursuing expansion in other large agricultural markets in North America, such as California, Florida, Georgia, South Carolina and New York.
+This renewed focus is expected to have Slimline well positioned for the next agricultural sprayer buying season, however agricultural sprayer orders continue to lag relative to 2022. - Other worldwide markets being explored as potential expansion opportunities to augment its North American sprayer business. - Opportunities for Slimline's wastewater evaporator products to provide alternative wastewater remediation solutions in the waste management, oil and gas and mining industries. - The development of a larger scale evaporator for use in larger scale tailings ponds over the last several months has led to a substantial order that was fulfilled in Q3 2023.